- Travel and Places»

 The Steets of Bolzano

-I eventually ended up at the local market where I found the sights and sounds absolutely enchanting.
-While venturing further into the bustling market den, I heard an influential mix of German and Italian accents, typical for this northern Aldige town.
+Eventually, I'd ended up at the local market.
+There I'd found the sights and sounds absolutely enchanting.
+While venturing further into the bustling den, I'd heard an influential mix of German and Italian accents, typical for this northern Aldige town.

 South Tyrol Museum of Archaeology